slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On conflicts

+*'Avoiding conflict will not keep peace, will rot it.
+Rotten peace builds resentment.' -- EF*

 Don't avoid *relevant* conflicts.
-Small conflicts will grow into big conflicts.
+Small (but relevant) conflicts will grow into big conflicts.
 Neutrality is not possible.
 Anyway preserve your [freedom](chapter_1_self.md#on-freedom).

-> *'Avoiding conflict will not keep peace, will rot it.
-Rotten peace builds resentment.' -- EF*

 > *'I am either part of the solution or part of the problem.'*

 > *'Well-kept gardens die by pacifism.'*

-HINTS on conflict resolution:
+Hints on conflict resolution:

 - Offer value from the start: Set the stage by coming in smiling, pay a compliment, make a joke and shake hands.
 - Show some empathy and use “we” to show you’re on the same team.